hagai-reuveni/pwa-workshop/README.md

 # PWA workshop
-## Step 5 - Push notification handling
+## Step 4 - Caching

-In this step we will implement push notification mechanism We will use:
+In this step we will implement our caching mechanism for that we will use Workbox and we will cache:

-* Firebase Cloude Messaging - to send messages to the browser
+* Local files
-* Firebase Firestore - to store browsers tokens
+* Google api's files
-* Firebase Cloude Functions - to loop all tokens and trigger the push
+* Images files